CEPR Network on Macroeconomic Modelling and Model Comparison (MMCN)

 June 7-8, 2018, Stanford University

-Click here for the Call for Papers
+Click here for the programme, papers and photos

 1st Research Conference of the CEPR Network on Macroeconomic Modelling and Model Comparison (MMCN): The effects of quantitative monetary policy in structural models.